Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Finally, Figure \ref{fig:icarl_cil} illustartes the class-wise vulnerability of the ICARL \cite{icarl} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Class-IL setting of continual learning.
-The first and second rows present the class-wise vulnerability of the ICARL against FGSM.
-Similarly, the third and fourth rows present the class-wise vulnerability of the ICARL against PGD, and the fifth and sixth rows present the class-wise vulnerability of the ICARL against CW.
-The first sub-figure in rows 1, 3, and 5 presents the Lwf average performance under standard evaluation of continual learning.
-In the second sub-plot of rows 1 and 2, the degradation caused by untargeted adversarial attacks is displayed.
-The sub-plots' headers point to the labels that are being targeted.
-Moreover, x-axis of the plots represents the task number while y-axis represents the average accuracy over 10 runs.
+Finally, Figure \ref{fig:icarl_cil} illustrates the class-wise vulnerability of the Incremental Classifier and Representation Learning (ICARL) model \cite{icarl} when subjected to adversarial attacks, including Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Carlini-Wagner (CW) attacks \cite{fgsm,pgd,cw}.
+These attacks are examined within the Class-Incremental Learning (Class-IL) framework, a subdomain of continual learning.
+The figure is organized into six rows, each focusing on a specific type of attack.
+The first and second rows showcase the ICARL's class-wise vulnerability against FGSM attacks.
+Similarly, the third and fourth rows present the ICARL's susceptibility to PGD attacks, and the fifth and sixth rows depict the ICARL's vulnerability to CW attacks.
+Within each row, the first sub-figure illustrates the ICARL's performance, measured in terms of the Lwf (Learning without Forgetting) metric, under standard evaluation conditions for continual learning.
+The second sub-plot in rows 1 and 2 provides insight into the degradation in performance resulting from untargeted adversarial attacks.
+The headers of these sub-plots specify the labels that are the targets of the adversarial attacks, indicating their specific focus.
+Furthermore, the x-axis in the plots corresponds to the task number, while the y-axis represents the average accuracy calculated over ten independent runs.
+The horizontal bar in the plots signifies the average accuracy across all tasks considered in the evaluation.